tryton-vanmeer/tryton-vanmeer.github.io/content/posts/2020-04-17-custom-arch-linux-image.md

 ## Misc

-I couple other minor tweaks are things like configuring GDM to autologin.
+A couple other minor tweaks are things like configuring GDM to autologin.
 Everything is a dark theme by default, and I'm using the [Dracula](https://draculatheme.com/) theme throughout the system.
 And, the locale is set to `en_CA.UTF-8`, with the timezone set to `/usr/share/zoneinfo/EST5EDT`.

 ## Boot USB with Data Partition

 I plan to use this with a 64GB USB drive.
 Of course, this is much bigger than the ~2GB image.

-Instead of writing the `*.img` to the USB drive, I partition the drive like this:
+Instead of writing the img file to the USB drive, I partition the drive like this:

 + A 2GB FAT32 parition
 + An EXT4 parition that uses 100% of the space left

-And then I mount the `*.img` and copy the files to the ESP.
+And then I mount the img file and copy the files to the ESP.
 With this, I have my bootable Arch USB with space for shortlived files for transfering, or copy files off a device I'm booted into.

 I look forward to putting this USB drive to use and will be tweaking my custom image as I come across any new additons I wish to make.